-In the Southern USA it’s a tradition and considered good luck to eat black-eyed peas on New Years’.
-One of the legends of the black-eyed peas ties to good luck point to General Sherman’s march across the South.
-While raiding every home they came across of their food supplies the Union army left only the peas and salted pork behind, they considered them animal feed.
-The people in the South on the verge of starvation considered themselves lucky to have any food left to eat.
+In the Southern USA, it’s a tradition and considered good luck to eat black-eyed peas on New Years’.
+One of the legends of the black-eyed peas being a lucky New Years Day meal point to the Civil War and General Sherman’s march across the South.
+While raiding every home they came across of their food supplies the Union army left only the Black-Eyed Peas and salted pork behind, they considered them animal feed.
+The people in the South were on the verge of starvation and considered themselves lucky to have any food left to eat.

 I make my Black-Eyed Peas with Baby Back Ribs recipe with a lot of veggies and broth rather than the more traditional beans and rice.
 I’m lucky enough to have good food to eat, so I might as well enjoy it.
 By browning the ribs in the skillet then boiling them for two hours, they infuse a tremendous amount of pork flavor into the soup.
 When you pull them out to slice them into ribs, they are falling off the bone tender and have all the flavor of the stock and seasonings in them.
 These Black-Eyed Peas with Baby Back Ribs may just become your new favorite way to eat ribs.